 At WE RISE we will work together to manifest new systems of care that support the empowerment of health and wellbeing as a civil right.
 Every American deserve the tools, access and resources needed to navigate our lives and cultivate our best selves.
 Together, we have the power to spark change in our communities and revolutionize the way we perceive and approach mental health.

-WE RISE is a pop-up festival of art and community building coming to life in Downtown, Los Angeles between May 30th and June 10th.
-Over the course of the show, 150+ artists will present original artworks in a world class exhibition designed to inspire action, over 50 hours of creative programming and workshops with some of the biggest names in pop culture, activism and art will issue specific and direct calls to action and our art lab will have hours of fun activities designed at improving our communities overall understanding about mental health and the care all youth deserve.
+WE RISE is a pop-up festival of art and community building that first happened in Downtown, Los Angeles between May 30 and June 10, 2018.
+Over the course of the show, 150+ artists presented original artworks in a world class exhibition designed to inspire action.
+Over 50 hours of creative programming and workshops with some of the biggest names in pop culture, activism, and art issued specific and direct calls to action.
+And our art lab had hours of fun activities designed to improve our communities’ overall understanding about mental health and the care all youth deserve.

-The WE RISE exhibition and event space is designed specifically to welcome all of our beautiful brothers and sisters, regardless of religion, race, or creed.
-In addition to fully accessible facilities, the space features male, female and gender-neutral restrooms.
-For those who would like a tour conducted via ASL, please email us at firstname.lastname@example.org to schedule an appointment.
+The WE RISE exhibition and event space was designed specifically to welcome all of our beautiful brothers and sisters, regardless of religion, race, or creed.
+In addition to fully accessible facilities, the space featured male, female and gender-neutral restrooms.

-WE RISE, is a project of the Los Angeles County Department of Mental Health with support from the Mental Health Services Act.
+WE RISE, was a project of the Los Angeles County Department of Mental Health with support from the Mental Health Services Act.